BRC is characterized by a culture of constant inquiry, which leads to true innovation.

 Our partners in city and state government, and in philanthropy, have embraced and funded our innovation and named it Homestretch.

-In September of 2015, BRC broke round on the first home stretch project, and 233 Landing Road in the Bronx - and opened its doors the beginning of 2018.
+In September of 2015, BRC broke ground on the first home stretch project - 233/237 Landing Road in the Bronx - and opened its doors the beginning of 2018.

 The second stage of innovation is the pilot phase.
 During this phase a solution has been defined to a specific problem and BRC tests it through a pilot program.
 That pilot program is then monitored, evaluated, and improved over time until it is a mature program that can be replicated at BRC or within other New York City agencies.